Oh where to begin with all the crazy things I did to this. What was I thinking?

 - Removed/replaced tailgate handle with custom latches to clean up the back.

-Almost ready for final body work and paint.
-Color will be Bentley Neptune Blue.
+Color is Bentley Neptune Blue.
 Check out some of the interior/suspension pics below to see how vibrant this color is.

 - Custom dashboard and digital gauges with an iPad for Navigation & Music by yours truly.
 The electronics on this truck are crazy.